Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Experiments Alice

 \subsection{Unstructured Outdoor Experimental Results}

 System-level testing was conducted outdoors to determine the feasibility of detecting leaf sensors and capturing a hyperspectral image of them in an unstructured environment, where both the number of leaf sensors present and the location of leaf-sensor-bearing plants varied.
-The same pipeline used in the indoor experiments was implemented.
-However, due to the strict spacial and angular thresholds necessary for resonance acquisition and the lack of precise plant positioning to account for this, resonance acquisition was not expected in these trials and halogen light functionality was omitted.
-Ten outdoor unstructured experiments were performed in a row-crop environment consisting of three plant rows, each with two plants capable of bearing a sensor, as depicted in Figure \ref{fig:row_crop_trajectory}.
+However, given the fixed focal length limitation of the hyperspectral camera as well as the incidence angle range required for resonance acquisition, the lack of precise plant positioning to account for these meant that resonance acquisition was not expected in these trials and halogen light functionality was therefore omitted.
+Ten outdoor unstructured experiments were performed in a row-crop environment consisting of three plant rows, each with up to two plants capable of bearing a sensor, as depicted in Fig.~\ref{fig:row_crop_trajectory}.

 The experiments were categorized into three types based on number and distribution of leaf sensors.
 Four trials included a single sensor in the first row, three trials included one sensor in the first row and one sensor in the third row, and the remaining three included one sensor in the first row and one sensor in the second row.
-Across the ten outdoor unstructured experiments, the system achieved $90 \%$ success in acquiring hyperspectral images of all present leaf sensors, regardless of plant location. \Shobhita{Can you check if the above description is correct?
-Do we know if we were successful with every run to get a hyeperspectral image of the sensor?
-Also need tables with the metrics.}
+Across the ten outdoor unstructured experiments, the system achieved $80 \%$ success in acquiring hyperspectral images of all present leaf sensors, regardless of plant location.